Canada Trade Infrastructure Plan

 CANADIANS ARE ON BOARD TOO!

-According to the 2023 Ipsos survey, over nine in ten Canadians in every province agree: Canadian governments and industry need to work together to create a long-term national plan to invest in building and maintaining trade infrastructure.
+According to the 2023 Ipsos survey, more than 9 in 10 Canadians in every province agree: Canadian governments and industry need to work together to create a long-term national plan to invest in building and maintaining trade infrastructure.

 So, what needs to happen?